 As one of my wedding couples, Meg and Louis, from 2019 so beautifully put it:

 “It was so important to us to feel that the ceremony and the words we spoke belonged to us.”

 I involve clients as much as possible in the creation of their ceremony because I believe that we are more able to fully embody the meaning of our words and actions having previously considered them; coming to accept their truth internally.

 The outward expression – speaking the words and performing the actions – gives our inner feelings a form and a place in the World and the Web of Life.

 Every ceremony I conduct is sacred and every word spoken and ritual act undertaken is setting an intention for the future.

 A Wedding or Vow Renewal is an intricate weaving of threads that binds people together; one that is uniquely crafted to ensure their promises have meaning and repercussions that resonate far beyond the day.

 There is a power to vows and ritual that transcends day-to-day words and actions; its why we hold ceremonies in the first place!
 They activate our subconscious and are designed to have a deep emotional and internal impact; tying our decisions into the fabric of the Web of Life.
 To undertake such a thing lightly, or without prior knowledge, means some of that inherent power is diluted or lost.

-I fully appreciate that, for some, surprising their Other Half with a Secret Ceremony is an act of romance, love and joy and I fully respect their choices and wish them and their Celebrants good luck in their endeavours!
+I fully appreciate that, for some, surprising their Beloved with a Secret Ceremony is an act of romance, love and joy and I fully respect their choices and wish them and their Celebrants good luck in their endeavours!